- Home

 Artifact 3 – Findings, Feedback, and Recommendations

-The candidate gathered substantial input from students, teachers, as well as school and district administrators during the initial development phase of the plan.
-This feedback led directly to determining the two main plan goals and strategies: (1) Create two separate PLCs to develop culturally responsive curriculum and (2) improve instructional practices in developing content-specific vocabulary.
-Once the initial plan was created, the candidate gathered further feedback by conducting individual face-to-face meetings with teachers and multiple school and district-level administrators as well as presenting the plan to a meeting of the District Instructional Leadership Team.
-These meetings garnered strategic feedback on the quality, relevance, and feasibility of the plan to improve student performance in ELA, which the candidate described in detail and which led to specific plan revisions.
-Significantly, the candidate provided five detailed examples of feedback that was incorporated into the plan.
-The commitment of the candidate to gather, synthesize, and utilize an ongoing stream of feedback was crucial to creating a plan that met the needs of the target student group and aligned with the school's culture, context, and goals.
+TThe candidate gathered substantial input from EL students, teachers, department heads as well as the ELE Director during the initial development phase of the plan.
+This feedback led directly to determining the two main plan strategies: (1) incorporate UDL strategies to improve equity and student outcomes by making the curriculum more culturally responsive and (2) incorporate the co-teaching model to support the specific learning needs of EL students.
+Once the initial plan was created, the candidate gathered further feedback on the quality, relevance, and feasibility of the plan and made several changes.
+Significantly, the candidate provided four specific examples of feedback that was incorporated into the plan.
+The commitment of the candidate to gather, synthesize, and utilize an ongoing stream of feedback was crucial to creating a plan that met the needs of the focal student group and aligned with the school's culture, climate, and context, including structural inequities and systemic biases.

 Category Documents